avzero07/dl-based-sensor-calib/README.md

 1. ffmpeg

-(ffmpeg is an optional dependency and not necessary to runthe demo notebook)
+(ffmpeg is an optional dependency and not necessary to run the demo notebook)

 ## Demo

 After installing the python dependencies, the notebook titled "Demo-Notebook.ipynb" can be executed.
+This notebook is configured to load the trained "Composite" model and can run inference on individual image from the Test dataset.

 ## Other Notebooks